davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     ```

-4. (Medium) Write a method, `public static int[] cumulativeSum(int[] array)`, that creates a new array where each element is the sum of itself and all of its previous elements.
-Hint: Notice the new array is the same length as the input array, and the first element is always the same.
-Write a loop to fill the cumulative array with the sum of the current array element and the previous element of the cumulative array.
+4. (Medium) Write a method, `public static int[] cumulativeSum(int[] array)`, that creates a new array where each element is the sum of itself and all of its previous elements. **Hint:** Notice the new array is the same length as the input array, and the first element is always the same.
+How do you find the subsequent sums?

    Code Pad: